Dr. Gary Stark to Serve as Vice Chairman of NIET

 Dr. Gary Stark, a veteran award-winning educator and organization leader, is stepping down from his formal duties as chief executive officer of NIET to serve as vice chairman.
 In this role, he will support and advise the NIET team and board of directors in their mission to advance educator effectiveness.

-Stark has enjoyed a tenure at NIET spanning two decades, having been involved in the nonprofit's expansion from its early beginnings developing the TAP System for Teacher and Student Advancement to NIET's full-fledged role as a national influence on teacher leadership, professional learning, educator evaluation and performance-based compensation.
-Today, NIET partners with schools, districts, states and universities throughout the nation, impacting a quarter million educators and 2.5 million students.
+Stark has enjoyed a tenure at NIET spanning two decades, having been involved in the nonprofit's expansion from its early beginnings developing the TAP System for Teacher and Student Advancement to NIET’s full-fledged role as a national influence on teacher leadership, professional learning, educator evaluation and performance-based compensation.
+Today, NIET partners with schools, districts, states and universities across the country, impacting a quarter million educators and 2.5 million students.

 "Serving at NIET has been highly rewarding for me, both personally and professionally," said Stark.
 "As an educator, there is no greater privilege than working hand-in-hand with educators, school and state leaders, organizations and so many others to advance opportunities for students and teachers alike.
 It has been my distinct pleasure to work with such an accomplished team at NIET, which has helped shape my own career—from NIET Chairman Lowell Milken's vision and the leadership of our co-presidents, chiefs and board of directors to the talented trainers and support staff.
 I look forward to supporting the team through a new lens."